1activegeek/nginx-config-collection/contributing.md

   - **Sub-directory Compatible** - whether the app supports being placed in sub-directory blocks (yes / no / untested) - if untested, be sure to mark the code section of the doc with an N/A
     - *NOTE: only use NO when you know for sure it will break or the app has acknowledged as such, not just because you couldn't get it to work*

-The most frequent use of nginx is to add multiple sites to a single host.
+- **Location Directive** - The most frequent use of nginx is to add multiple sites to a single host.
 This allows easy access to multiple services/systems on a single host.
 For this reason, the Location Directive will be outlined at the top of each configuration set.
 This is because most users will be looking for this information.
 To keep this uniform, please be sure of the following:
 - Do not use INCLUDE files - if there are, be sure to include all relevant details from them (i.e. proxy.conf)
 - All information that would be substituted (as seen below in appname.conf explanation - Rule 5 above) is substituted
 - If NOT providing detail for a sub-directory entry, simply input `NO LOCATION DIRECTIVE` into the code section